w3f/polkadot-wiki/docs/learn/how-to/transaction-costs.md

 * * *

-If you want to send all of your funds out, you would have to deduct the transaction costs from the total amount you want to send.
-Otherwise, your transfer will not go through, but the transaction fee will be taken anyway.
-[This guide](send-all-funds.md) will help you send your entire balance out using the Polkadot Developer Interface.
+If you want to send all of your funds out, [this guide](send-all-funds.md) will help you send your entire balance out using the Polkadot Developer Interface.

 * * *